Have you ever wondered what’s inside bowling balls? You’re not alone. Many wonder whether they are solid or hollow.

 Have Bowling Balls Always Been Solid?

 Bowling balls have always been solid and continue to be solid.
-However, their materials and weight distribution possibilities have changed over time as technology advanced.
+However, their materials and weight distribution possibilities have changed over time as technology advances.
 The changes better suit the needs of the sport and athletes.

 The misconception that bowling balls are hollow might come from the fact that some balls have a hole in the center.
 This hole is not for weight distribution but for gripping purposes.